The 2025 Status list is live ! View all posts

 • For oily or acne-prone skin, choose a foaming or gel cleanser containing salicylic acid or glycolic acid to help control excess oil and prevent breakouts.

-Double cleansing, especially at night, can be beneficial to remove makeup and then follow up with a deeper cleanse.
+Double cleansing, especially at night, can be beneficial for removing makeup and then following up with a deeper cleanse.

 How to Cleanse Properly: